statechannels/statechannels/new-packages/nitro-protocol/docs/force-move/respond.md

 title: Respond
 ---

-## Spec
+The respond method allows anyone with the appropriate, single off-chain state (usually the current mover) to clear an existing challenge stored against a `channelId`.

+The off-chain state is submitted (in an optimized format), and once relevant checks have passed, the existing challenge is cleared and the `turnNumRecord` is incremented by one.

+### Specification

 Call:

-`respond(State challengeState, State nextState, Signature nextStateSig)`
+`respond(uint256 turnNumRecord, State challengeState, State responseState, Signature responseStateSig)`

 Notes:

-Determine the channel from the `nextState`.
+Determine the channel from the `responseState`.

 Requirements:

 - challengeState matches stateHash
-- challengeState to nextState is a valid transition
+- challengeState to responseState is a valid transition
 - channel is in Challenge mode

 Effects: